jamescherti/stripspace.el/README.md

   :hook ((prog-mode . stripspace-local-mode)
          (text-mode . stripspace-local-mode))
   :custom
-  ;; Remove trailing lines in addition to trailing whitespace.
-  (delete-trailing-lines t)
   ;; Enabling `stripspace-restore-column' preserves the cursor's column position ;; even after stripping spaces.
 This is useful in scenarios where you add ;; extra spaces and then save the file.
 Although the spaces are removed in the